 The Ambit2 R is waterproof down to 50 meters.

 I have markers along the run where I usually hit “lap” on my Timex Ironman watch.
 I want to know how I’m doing as I run.
 This worked well with the Ambit2 R. The beeps are loud enough to let me know I pushed the button.
 Not so with the Ironman, I had to glance at the watch to make sure.
 In Movescount the laps are all displayed nicely – with time, elevation.
 I guess I’ll slowly get rid of my Google spreadsheet that covers my training.

 Data was exported to Strava automagically so I didn’t even have to give that a thought.

-For climbing stairs I only really want to see elapsed time and heart rate.
-I know the altitude for each section.
+For climbing stairs, I only really want to see elapsed time and heart rate.
+I know the altitude of each section.

 So anyway, you can customize it for each activity you choose, and it updates your watch as you have the USB cable attached.

 I’m lucky to live close to this massive staircase that goes up the side of a mountain at a Buddhist temple close to our home.
 It has about 280 meters of vertical gain and it’s very hot and humid.
 The stairs are not uniform, and it takes some effort and mind-games to get up as fast as possible.
 I’ve climbed the steps here over 1,300 times in the six years I’ve lived in the area.